Akhilesh456/Project-Cal/README.txt

 >>cot(2)
 -0.457658

-You can also write 7 fractions of pi (pi, pi/2, 3pi/2, pi/4, 3pi/4, 5pi/4, 7pi/4) directly in the calculator
+You can also write fractions of pi directly in the calculator
 >>Sin(pi)
 0
 >>cos(pi)